ingadhoc/sale/sale_global_discount/README.rst

 ====================

-Add a wizard on sales orders that allow you to define global discounts to sale orders by percentage or fixed amount
+Add a wizard on sales orders that allow you to define global discounts to sale orders by percentage.

 Installation
 ============

 To install this module, you need to:

+#.
+Just install this module.

 Configuration